tytydraco/yessleep/out/I_am_a_grave_robber.md

 I can't tell you how great the relief felt when I saw the light from the outside.
 I started sobbing as I realized what could have been down there.
 I decided to clean myself up and go back to my bed.
 I immediately fell asleep, and when I woke up, the sun was already gone.
 The darkness makes me feel uneasy as if that creature were still watching me.
 This continued every night for the next few weeks until I heard the growl one night.
 I recognized it immediately, and my heart dropped.
 It was here watching me this whole time; it had to be taunting me.

-Now, I barely sleep as I try to stay in the light every night.
+The other night I decided to go into the shadows to prove to myself that it wasn’t just my mind playing tricks on me.
+That’s when it reached out and gripped my arm like I was a bug in the hands of a curious child.
+When I got free, I lunged back onto the floor and assessed my injury.
+My arm was broken along with my ability to keep going.

 I can't take it anymore; I will give myself to him tonight.
 I can't take the uncertainty, so I will willingly give myself up.
 Death has to be better than this.

 ----------------------------------------------------------------------------------------------------------------------------